“In the musical interludes [Judy] demonstrates her ability to sell a number like nobody’s business.” – Robert E. Murphy, Minneapolis Star Tribune

 Even more from July 4, 1943: This review of Presenting Lily Mars in the Star Tribune out of Minneapolis, Minnesota, is fairly positive singling out Judy’s performance and talent even though the film is merely “cute.”

 July 4, 1943: “Best dry-land rescue the Navy ever made,” said Phil Silvers about the rescue of Judy, Silvers, and Jimmie Van Husen after getting a flat tire on the way back to Los Angeles from their show for the troops at Camp Pendleton.
-The show took place in early June, just prior to Judy beginning work on The Clock.
+The show took place in early June, just prior to Judy’s first work on The Clock.

 Also on July 4, 1949: The Wizard of Oz continued to enjoy success in its first theatrical rerelease.